Hello10/cntxt/README.md

 ]).then((context)=> {
   Assert.equal(context.data.hello, 10);
   Assert.equal(context.data.goodbye, 11);
-}).catch((error)=> {
-  Assert.equal(error, null);
 });
 ```

 ### Steps
-Individual pipeline steps should be one of the following
+Individual pipeline steps should be in one of the following forms
 ```
 // A. A function that accepts a single context argument which has a
 //    data attribute consisting of accumulated data from previous
-//    steps and is also used for flow control via the following
+//    steps and also used for flow control via the following
-//    methods: .next, .fail, .error, .succeed (see below) function contextStep (context) {
+//    methods: .next, .fail, .error, .succeed function contextStep (context) {
   context.next({more: 'data'});
 }